joaquinelio/litul-crud/README.md

 ***Warning: Still in the LEARNING process.***

 Learning...
+Some thoughts

-I learn to hate JS.
+I learned to hate JS.
 2 Months.
 So far
 ...10 real bugs, real errors, real learning.
 ...80+ from spelling.
 My mistakes.
 But a TOTAL FAILURE FROM JS LANG.